 On July 25, 2016 and August 18, 2016, PNX-Chelsea entered into term loan agreements with PBB amounting to US\$6.5 million and US\$7.6 million to finance the acquisition of MT Chelsea Endurance and MT Chelsea Dominance, respectively.
-On the anniversary year, these loans were converted into Php loans.
+On the anniversary year, these loans were converted into peso loans.
 The loans are subject to annual effective interest rate of 6.06% and are payable in 24 equal quarterly installments with one-year grace period from date of each release.

-Interest incurred on these loans totaling P15.7 million and P8.0 million, excluding capitalized borrowing costs of P6.1 million (see Note 9), in 2018 and 2017, respectively, and is included as part of Finance costs under the Other Income (Charges) - net section of the consolidated statements of profit or loss (see Note 19.1).
-The related unpaid interest as of March 31, 2018 and December 31, 2017 amounted to P5.1 million and P6.6 million, respectively, and is presented as part of Accrued expenses under the Trade and Other Payables account in the consolidated statements of financial position (see Note 13).
+Interest incurred on these loans is included as part of Finance costs under the Other Income (Charges) - net section of the consolidated statements of profit or loss (see Note 18.1).
+The related unpaid interest as of June 30, 2018 and December 31, 2017 amounted to P6.0 million and P6.6 million, respectively, and is presented as part of Accrued expenses under the Trade and Other Payables account in the consolidated statements of financial position(see Note 13).

-The loans are secured by a chattel mortgage on MT Chelsea Endurance and MT Chelsea Dominance with net carrying amounts totaling P724.9 million and P731.2 million, respectively, as of March 31, 2018 and December 31, 2017 (see Note 9).
+The loans are secured by a chattel mortgage on MT Chelsea Endurance and MT Chelsea Dominance with net carrying amounts totaling P718.2 million and P731.2 million, respectively, as of June 30, 2018 and December 31, 2017 (see Note 9).